 Now that we’ve established which European countries you will be able to travel to, let’s go ahead and discuss some best practices and travel tips to ensure a hassle-free European excursion experience.

 Learn all you can about your destination

-In short, the details matter and it’s imperative that travellers take details such as these into account and plan accordingly.
+In short, the details matter, and it’s imperative that travellers take details such as these into account and plan accordingly.

-For now, opt for a single country to visit
+Preferably, opt for a single country to visit

 To avoid potential problems and complications, we recommend putting off that great European tour until at least a year or two from now.
 Don’t worry, the continent will still be there awaiting your visit.

 Unfortunately, when it comes to travelling amidst the pandemic the only certainty is uncertainty.
 No matter how carefully thought out your travel plans are, the possibility of countries abruptly closing their borders cannot be completely ruled out.

 Border openings are largely contingent on the epidemiological conditions of individual countries.
 Should your destination country experience a surge in COVID cases, it will more than likely negatively affect your travel plans.
 Be sure to check the cancellation policy of your airlines and accommodations.